MoyasiGinko/E-commerce-project/DOC.md

 ### 1. User Authentication

-- Integrate authentication API from the back-end.
+- Integrate the authentication API from the back-end.
 - Utilize Redux to manage authentication state.
 - Retrieve and store the user's authentication token.